 Also, add the neck fluffiness.
 I'm not sure what this is called either, but the only other creature I've ever seen with this is Kermit the Frog.
 You don't need to be too exact here.
 Just try to make it look like jagged fluff coming from his neck region.
 It's all very chaotic, so the crazier the better.

-4. Now's the fun part--his face.
+4. Now's the fun part—his face.
 Erase the top of the heart-shape that interferes with the face, and just go for a straight V-shape from where the half oval connects with the heart.
 This V-shape is the start of his eyebrows.
-Give him some eyes right off of them as half circles, and don't forget the retinas, as well, also half-circles.
-Next the nose, but don't make it an oval, make sure it has nostrils, like an animal.
+Give him some eyes right off of them as half-circles, and don't forget the retinas, as well, also half-circles.
+Next, make his nose, but don't make it an oval—make sure it has nostrils, like an animal.
 It's very important.
 Look at a dog or cat for an example, if you need to.

 The smile is the best part.
 He's smiling, right?
 It's not a normal smile.
 It's all twisted, so think, snake, and wriggle it around his cheeks.
 Connect his nose and mouth with a curved line, and then hint at his cheeks against the bottoms of his eyes, because when someone is really smiling, their cheeks bulge upwards.

-Let's get back to the eyebrows, because they're not done.
+Let's get back to the eyebrows because they're not done.
 Fluff each of them up a bit, and cross the brows in the middle, with one overlapping the other.
-Also, add a couple lines in the forehead, because anyone with stress has those lines.
+Also, add a couple of lines in the forehead, because anyone with stress has those lines.